 RootCamp’s webinar “Agricultural Biotechnology: scaling innovation in AgBiotech and Seed Applications”

 At the end of July we had a webinar with selected experts and startups called “Agricultural Biotechnology: scaling innovation in AgBiotech and Seed Applications” hosted in collaboration with our partners KWS and DLG.

 During the webinar our speakers agreed: AgBiotechnology is a broad topic with many challenges, but also a lot of potential for disruption.

 We need innovation in AgBiotechnology to protect our resources.
 To minimize chemical applications while also not negatively impacting or possibly increasing the nutrient and energy content of crops.
 To protect our crops from diseases and pests.
 Above all goals, the goal of stabilizing yields or increasing yields remains to ensure food supplies.
 Especially areas such as precision agriculture, biologicals, microorganisms, automation, new breeding methods, synthetic biology and transparency for consumers therefore offer enormous potential for startups to disrupt in the future in combination with AgBiotechnology.

-If you missed the webinar with Christopher Fender (KWS), Martin Spitznagel (Bind-X), Martin Kollmar (Goenomics), Alberto Acedo Becares (Biome Makers) and moderated by Philipp Rittershaus (RootCamp’s Managing Director), watch the recording here.
+If you missed the webinar with Christopher Fender (KWS), Martin Spitznagel (Bind-X), Martin Kollmar (Goenomics), Alberto Acedo Becares (Biome Makers) and moderated by Dr. Philipp Rittershaus (RootCamp’s Managing Director), watch the recording here.
 Check out the previous sections above to have more information about these companies.

 What do you think about the potentials and challenges in AgBiotechnology?
 Drop a comment here and follow us on LinkedIn!